ReFoCUS: Reinforcement-guided Frame Optimization for Contextual Understanding: Proposed Method

 \section{Proposed Method}

-\paragraph{Overview.} We illustrate the overall policy optimization pipeline of \textit{ReFoCUS} in Fig.~\ref{fig:1}.
-Unlike existing PO methods~\cite{rafailov2023direct, zhou2024aligning} that fine-tune LMMs to generate preferred textual outputs, our approach extends PO directly at the input level\textemdash specifically to the selection of video frames.
-The key idea is to align the model’s visual inputs with its own implicit preferences, enabling the model to focus on the most informative spatio-temporal moments within the video frames.
-Instead of optimizing for preferred textual responses, the policy model in \textit{ReFoCUS} is trained to select frames that guide the model toward more accurate answers, thereby shifting policy optimization from the textual output space to the frame-level input space.
+\paragraph{Overview.} We illustrate the overall \textit{ReFoCUS} pipeline in~\cref{fig:2}, highlighting its policy optimization process.
+Unlike existing approaches~\cite{rafailov2023direct, zhou2024aligning} that fine-tune LMMs to generate human-preferred textual outputs, \textit{ReFoCUS} extends online policy-gradient learning to the input-level, specifically, to frame selection in video-LLMs.
+The key idea is to align the model’s visual inputs with its internal scoring behavior, enabling the model to attend to the most informative spatio-temporal cues conditioned on the given query.
+That is, \textit{ReFoCUS} aims to learn a policy that samples an ideal frame combination that effectively guides the model toward accurate and consistent reasoning.

-\textit{ReFoCUS} consists of two core components: a learnable \textit{Policy Model} and a frozen \textit{Reward Model}, which together drive policy optimization for frame selection.
-The policy model receives dense video sequences along with a query and aims to select frame subsets that best support contextual understanding and reasoning.
-The Reward Model, in turn, serves as a reference evaluator for each candidate subset, providing learning signals based on its confidence in predicting the correct answer.
+\textit{ReFoCUS} consists of two core components: learnable \textit{Policy Model} and frozen \textit{Reward Model}, which jointly facilitate learning toward contextually grounded frame selection.
+The policy model receives dense video sequences along with user queries and samples frame subsets that best support semantic relevance grounded to the queries.
+The reward model, in turn, serves as a reference evaluator for candidate subsets, translating its predictive confidence into reward feedback that drives efficient policy learning.

-As in the figure, for a given video input $v$ and its corresponding QA pair $\langle q,y\rangle$, the policy model $\pi_{\theta}$ is trained to sample $N$ frame subsets $F$.
-Each subset is then scored by the reference LMM $r_{\varphi}$, which estimates a reward from its prediction confidence for $y$.
-These rewards are used to update the policy via policy gradient, encouraging $\pi_{\theta}$ to gradually select frame combinations aligned with the model’s intrinsic visual preferences for correct predictions.
-We will provide detailed explanations for \textit{ReFoCUS} in the following subsections.
+In detail, for a given video input $v$ and its corresponding QA pair $\langle t,y\rangle$, the policy model $\pi_{\theta}$ samples $N$ frame subsets.
+Each subset is then scored by the reference model $r_{\varphi}$, which estimates a reward based on its prediction confidence for $y$.
+These rewards update $\pi_{\theta}$ via policy-gradient optimization, encouraging it to progressively identify frame combinations that maximize the model’s own reward feedback and enhance query-grounded reasoning.